-Along with rear extensions, loft conversions and basements are the most popular home renovations in the UK.
+Along with rear extensions, loft and basement conversions are the most popular home renovations in the UK.
 In high-density areas, it’s not always possible for homeowners to create more space by building outwards, which is why the number of planning applications for expanding above and beneath a property has soared over the last few years.

 The majority of plans for building or renovating a domestic basement or loft are going to affect at least one neighbouring property due to access, excavation or cutting into the party wall, meaning that the Party Wall etc. Act 1996 will apply.
 If this is the case, it is essential that you seek the advice of an experienced Party Wall Surveyor.
 The legislation must be carefully followed to prevent significant delays and financial burdens on the Building Owner.
 You will need to serve the required Notice so that your neighbour can consent to the works.
 If they do not, a Party Wall Agreement will be required.

 There are three areas covered by the Act that typically affect basement extensions and loft conversions.
 Depending on which section of the Act applies and the design of your alteration, you may need to serve more than one type of Notice on your Adjoining Owner(s), although they will be served at the same time.